-Kirner deformity is characterized by a curvature of the distal phalynx of the 5th digit in both a palmar and radial direction.
+A Kirner deformity, also known as dystelephalangy, is characterized by a curvature of the distal phalanx of the 5th digit in both a palmar and radial direction.

 The deformity typically presents in late childhood to early adolescence, although a mild deformity may be present at birth.
 Both sexes are affected, although there is a predominance of cases in women reported, perhaps indicating a gender predilection 2.

 Inheritance has been described as autosomal dominant with variable penetrance, however many cases appear sporadic 1,2.